 Message from the Board

-We also welcomed Hallie Anthony who has been appointed to a new role on the Board, Director of Communications and Strategic Planning.
-Hallie is the Manager of Communications and Content in the Public Affairs department at the Ontario Real Estate Association (OREA), a not-for-profit, responsible for leading various initiatives that support the association’s strategic goals where she oversees the development and execution of all content creation (website, graphic design, videos) and marketing/communications strategies, ensuring the timely development and release of all assets.
+Hallie Anthony has been appointed to a new role on the Board, Director of Communications and Strategic Planning.
+Hallie is the Manager of Communications and Content in the Public Affairs department at the Ontario Real Estate Association (OREA), a not-for-profit, responsible for leading various initiatives that support the association’s strategic goals.
+Welcome Hallie and Jeff, we are delighted to have you join our team; we can’t thank you enough for donating your time and expertise to our small, and growing organization.

 Chair, Board of Directors